bitwarden/contributing-docs/docs/getting-started/server/public-api.md

 ## Developing locally

-When running in dev mode, the Bitwarden server includes a [SwaggerUI](https://swagger.io/tools/swagger-ui/) instance, similar to the one found on our [Help Center](https://bitwarden.com/help/api/).
+When running in dev mode the Bitwarden server includes a [SwaggerUI](https://swagger.io/tools/swagger-ui/) instance, similar to the one found on our [Help Center](https://bitwarden.com/help/api/).